shotahino/hello-world/README.md

 # hello-world
-Rev#2---repository for learning how to use Github
+branch---repository for learning how to use Github